zapaz/forge-deploy-lite/README.md

 ```

 ## todo
+- document howto to also include deploy in tests
 - support immutable variables
 - manage deployment failure... i.e. not writing addresses in this case
 - manage zkSync Era specific deployment